Global eigenvalue fluctuations of random biregular bipartite graphs: Introduction

+However, a CLT for Erd\H{o}s-R\'{e}nyi graphs $G(n,\frac{c}{n})$ still holds \cite{shcherbina2010central,benaych2014central} with a more complicated variance that does not follow the same expression as in \eqref{varf}, see Theorem 2.2 in \cite{benaych2014central}.
 By contrast, in the random $d$-regular graph case with $d$ finite, the fluctuations are no longer Gaussian.
-Instead, they are modeled by an infinitely divisible distribution, expressed as a sum of Poisson variables (see \cite{dumitriu2013functional} for the permutation model and \cite{johnson2015exchangeable} for the uniform model).
-Notably, in the case when the matrix is not symmetric and corresponds to (directed) cycle structure of a random permutation, \cite{ben2015fluctuations} showed that the global fluctuations can be computed, and whether or not the limiting distribution is Gaussian depends on how smooth the test function is.
+Instead, they are modeled by an infinitely divisible distribution, expressed as a sum of Poisson variables (see \cite{dumitriu2013functional} for the permutation model, and \cite{johnson2015exchangeable,metz2014finite} for the uniform model).
+Notably, in the case when the matrix is not symmetric and corresponds to the (directed) cycle structure of a random permutation, \cite{ben2015fluctuations} showed that the global fluctuations could be computed, and whether or not the limiting distribution is Gaussian depends on how smooth the test function is.
+For random regular graphs with fixed degree $d$, we will not see the effect of degree fluctuation.
+But for Erd\H{o}s-R\'{e}nyi graphs $G(n,\frac{d}{n})$ with expected degree $d$, the degree fluctuation contributes to the fluctuation of linear statistics, and there is an extra $n^{-1/2}$ normalization in the CLT (see \cite[Theorem 4]{shcherbina2010central}).
+Such a difference shows that eigenvalues of random $d$-regular graphs for fixed $d$ are more rigid than the corresponding Erd\H{o}s-R\'{e}nyi graph $G(n,\frac{d}{n})$.

-For the bipartite Erd\H{o}s-R\'enyi case, once again the limiting distribution is not known but results similar to \cite{enriquez2016spectra} can be found in \cite{noiry2018spectral}.
+For the bipartite Erd\H{o}s-R\'enyi case, once again, the limiting distribution is not known, but results that are similar to \cite{enriquez2016spectra} can be found in \cite{noiry2018spectral}.
 We are not aware of any CLT-like results for the fluctuations in this case.

-We compute here the fluctuations for the uniformly random biregular bipartite with fixed degrees.
+We compute the fluctuations for the uniformly random biregular bipartite with fixed degrees.
 Just like in the regular case \cite{dumitriu2013functional}, we see that the fluctuations are modeled by a sum of Poisson variables (Theorem \ref{thm:CLTfixed}).

-\begin{remark} In all cases where a formula for the variance has been obtained by expressing $f$ in a polynomial basis which diagonalizes the covariance, the correct basis has been given by the orthogonal polynomials with respect to the limiting distribution, \cite{sodin2007random,dumitriu2013functional}. \end{remark}
+Another important class of random graphs is the configuration model.
+The ESD of the configuration model with a large mean degree is not generally given by the semicircle law \cite{dembo2021empirical,metz2020spectral}, but no linear statistics result is known.
+When the degrees grow with the size of the graph, similar to Erd\H{o}s-R\'enyi graphs and random regular graphs, we expect a central limit theorem for linear statistics holds.
+There are linear statistics results for inhomogeneous matrix models beyond Wigner matrices \cite{chatterjee2009fluctuations,adhikari2021linear}, and it might be possible to apply their techniques, together with a coupling argument introduced in \cite{dembo2021empirical}, to study the linear statistics for the configuration model.